goncalo22/SkyrimNet-GamePlugin/docs/Speech to Text/Local Whisper.md

 </p>

 Local Whisper STT is SkyrimNet’s offline speech recognition system, powered by OpenAI’s open-source Whisper model.
-It enables players to speak naturally through a microphone and converts their voice into text entirely on-device, with no audio ever sent to the cloud.
+It enables players to press a key and speak naturally through a microphone, it then converts their voice into text entirely on-device, with no audio ever sent to the cloud.

 This system is ideal for immersive AI interactions—letting NPCs understand spoken commands, dialogue, or emotions, all while preserving user privacy.